Val Edward-Jones

 Val is Emeritus Professor of Medical Microbiology at Manchester Metropolitan University, UK; Visiting Professor of the Institute of Skin Integrity and Infection Prevention, Huddersfield University, UK; Visiting Professor of the Medical University, Perm, Russia: Technical Director of Microsan Ltd, a company producing natural cleaning products using essential oils and an Independent Microbiology Consultant of Essential Microbiology Ltd.

-With a 45 year career in Microbiology, Val has 20 year’s experience in the NHS in diagnostic microbiology and 21 years as an academic researcher.
+With a forty five year career in Microbiology, Val has twenty years experience in the NHS in diagnostic microbiology and twenty one years as an academic researcher.
 Her research interests are wound infection, toxic shock syndrome, alternative treatment strategies, essential oils as antimicrobial agents and rapid diagnosis of infection using mass spectrometry.
-She is Consultant Microbiologist for the Channel TV show Embarrassing Bodies and frequently advises on anything microbiology for a variety of TV programmes and PR companies.

 Presentation at The SoTV/EWMA 2024 Conference, London